-Dr. John R. Teerlink, F.A.C.C., F.A.H.A., F.E.S.C., F.R.C.P.(London) is Director of the Heart Failure Program and of the Clinical Echocardiography Laboratory at the San Francisco Veterans Affairs Medical Center in San Francisco, California.
+Dr. John R. Teerlink, F.A.C.C., F.A.H.A., F.E.S.C., F.H.F.A., F.H.F.S.A., F.R.C.P.(UK) is Director of Heart Failure and of the Echocardiography Laboratory at the San Francisco Veterans Affairs Medical Center in San Francisco, California.
 He graduated from Swarthmore College with Highest Honors in Comparative Religious Studies and Cellular Biology.
 After receiving his medical degree from Harvard Medical School, where he performed a year of research in the laboratory of Drs.
 Janice and Marc Pfeffer, he completed an internal medicine residency at the University of California San Francisco (UCSF).
 He continued his basic science training through a post-doctoral research fellowship at Hoffman-LaRoche in Basel, Switzerland with Drs.
 Martine and Jean-Paul Clozel.
-Dr. Teerlink completed his cardiovascular medicine fellowship and a Howard Hughes post-doctoral research fellowship at UCSF, subsequently joining the faculty, where he currently is a Professor of Medicine.
+Dr. Teerlink completed his cardiovascular medicine fellowship and a Howard Hughes post-doctoral research fellowship at UCSF, subsequently joining the faculty, where he currently is a Professor of Clinical Medicine.